 built the way this search works.

-Every executive search firm in India runs on someone else’s technology.
-Bullhorn, Zoho Recruit, Keka – generic tools adapted to search workflows they were not built for.
+Most executive search firms run on someone else’s technology – generic recruitment tools adapted to search workflows they were not built for.
 The constraints of the technology shape the search.
 Searches that should be specific become keyword exercises.
 Shortlists that should carry contextual depth arrive as formatted CV decks.

 The MECULS Recruitment Management System (RMS) and Applicant Tracking System (ATS) are being built from the ground up – designed around the way Rajneesh actually evaluates a person, not around the way a generic hiring tool expects a recruiter to work.
 No third-party tool can carry the MECULS profiling methodology inside it.
 This one will.